thaysom22/justAbbyH/README.md

 * [Bootstrap](https://www.bootstrapcdn.com/): to build a responsive UI efficiently.
 * [Google Fonts](https://fonts.google.com/): to provide and serve fonts used on site pages.
 * [Imgbb](https://imgbb.com) used to store and serve images related to documentation that were not uploaded by users and not entered into the database.
+* [django-crispy-forms](https://django-crispy-forms.readthedocs.io/en/latest/) package was used to improve appearance of all forms on site.
+* [coolors.co](https://coolors.co/) was used to select color pallette for site.
+* [Font Awesome](https://fontawesome.com/) was used for icons on site.
+* [GitHub](https://github.com/) was used as remite repository for version control and automatic deployment to Heroku.
+* [Git](https://git-scm.com/) was used for version control locally.

 ### Languages